 The compounds consisting of hydrogen and carbon only are called hydrocarbons.
 They are obtained from the major sources of energy like petroleum and coal.
 Compressed natural gas (CNG) and liquefied petroleum gas (LPG) are the primary sources of energy for the automobile industry, and domestic fuel is obtained from petroleum.

 Classification Of Hydrocarbons

 Based on the structure, hydrocarbons can be classified into four types:

 - Open-chain saturated – Alkanes

-- Unsaturated – Unsaturated hydrocarbons are defined as the hydrocarbons in which the carbon atoms are bonded to each other with two or three covalent bonds and also have the tendency to obtain more hydrogen atoms.
-Example alkynes and alkenes.
+- Unsaturated – Unsaturated hydrocarbons are defined as hydrocarbons in which the carbon atoms are bonded to each other with two or three covalent bonds and also have the tendency to obtain more hydrogen atoms.
+For example, alkynes and alkenes.

 - Cyclic – alicyclic

-- Aromatic – These hydrocarbons are defined as the cyclic hydrocarbons with alternate C-C and C=C as well as, are similar to the benzene ring in characters.
+- Aromatic – These hydrocarbons are defined as cyclic hydrocarbons with alternate C-C and C=C, as well as are similar to the benzene ring in characters.

 The major reactions of alkanes are oxidation, combustion, aromatization, and free radical substitution.
 Alkenes and alkynes undertake addition reaction, which is mainly electrophilic addition.
-Aromatic hydrocarbons mainly undergo electrophilic substitution reaction.
-They experience addition reactions only under exceptional conditions.
+Aromatic hydrocarbons mainly undergo electrophilic substitution reactions.
+They experience additional reactions only under exceptional conditions.

 Few Important Questions